rawris/react-redux-ssr/README.md

 3. npm run dev to run the Server on port 3000.
 4. For Production Build `npm run prod`

-Inspired By the course from Stephen Grider(https://twitter.com/ste_grider) https://www.udemy.com/server-side-rendering-with-react-and-redux/
+Inspired by the course from Stephen Grider(https://twitter.com/ste_grider) https://www.udemy.com/server-side-rendering-with-react-and-redux/